Washington Bucket List: 26 Things to do in Washington State

 The splendid waterfall and hazy river gorge are the main attractions here.

 You can spend a few hours enjoying the pristine atmosphere and vistas before heading to Woodinville – western Washington’s main wine district.
-Here you can visit the vineyards and taste some amazing wines.

 Try the Miso Ramen

 Miso ramen is delicious.
-If you are in Bellevue, I recommend you to give this ramen a shot.
+If you are in Bellevue, I recommend you give this ramen a shot.
 Order chicken with the ramen, and you’ll thank me for this genius dinner idea.

 Kent